angelomaia/cade-buffet/README.md

 For other OS, see how to [install libvips](https://github.com/libvips/libvips)<br>

 ## Setup
-With Ruby on Rails installed, clone this repository via git:
+With Ruby installed, clone this repository via git:
 ```
 git clone https://github.com/angelomaia/cade-buffet.git
 ```